 - 1. Positive workplace culture is recognized as vital to the College's success. - 2.
-Emphasis on achieving diversity in all employee categories will continue. - 3.
-Increase emphasis on professional development. - 4.
-Commitment to quality will focus on hiring and retaining qualified employees. - 5.
+Increase emphasis on professional development. - 3.
+Commitment to quality will focus on hiring and retaining qualified employees. - 4.
 Emphasis on maintaining faculty and staff salaries with respect to peer averages will continue.